laralove143/sparkle-cache/README.md

 This doesn't depend tightly on Twilight, you can easily fork this and change the Twilight models used in it

+## Versioning

+Because it tries to follow Twilight's version, minor versions will include breaking changes.
+This means you should pin it to the latest version.
+For example instead of `sparkle-cache = "0.14"` do `sparkle-cache = "0.14.0"`.
+Of course try to keep it at the latest version as updates usually contain bugfixes

 ## Features

 ### Tests